Crypto137/MHServerEmu/docs/Index.md

 - [Calligraphy](./GameData/Calligraphy.md) - an overview of the Calligraphy data system.

+- [Resources](./GameData/Resources.md) - an overview of resource prototype files.

+- [Auxiliary Resource Prototypes](./GameData/AuxiliaryResourcePrototypes.md) - information about auxiliary prototypes used in resources (markers and NaviPatches).

 - [Locale](./GameData/Locale.md) - a reference table of supported locales and locale file format information.

 ## Web